RadicallyOpen/RadicallyOpen/about.markdown

 <br>

-> Radically Open Dialectical Behaviour Therapy (RO DBT) is a major adaptation of standard DBT for patients who suffer from emotional over-control.
+> Radically Open Dialectical Behaviour Therapy (RO DBT) is a new treatment for patients who suffer from emotional over-control.

-RO DBT has been developed over the past 20 years, in labs in the US and UK, for patients with chronic depression or anorexia nervosa.
+RO DBT has been developed over the past 20 years for patients with chronic depression or anorexia nervosa.
 [Research results](http://www.southampton.ac.uk/psychology/research/groups/emotion_and_personality_bio_behavioural_laboratory.page#projects) suggest that it is effective in these, and other, hard-to-treat groups.

 #### Emotional over control {#overcontrol}